qkraudghgh/dotfiles/README.md

 cd ~/.dotfiles && python install.py -f
 ```

-The itallation script will create symbolic links for the specified dotfiles.
+The installation script will create symbolic links for the specified dotfiles.